 Mealy cabbage aphid

 Mealy cabbage aphid is common on brassicas.
-Its presence on established plants can usually be tolerated however, the aphid can make kale inedible and the growth points of young brassica plants can be severely affected.
+Its presence on established plants can be tolerated however, the aphid can make kale inedible and affect the growth points of young brassica plants.

 Latin name Brevicoryne brassicae